 Nowadays, the mainstream music streaming companies like Spotify, Apple, Amazon, and many other heavily really on machine learning algorithms to automatically perform music genre classification.

 Previous work on music genre classification based on machine learning techniques achieved a top accuracy of 74% (Landsdown, 2019).
-It is extremely important to keep researching on this topic, improving the accuracies of the algorithm and expanding the genres that are classified.
+It is extremely important to keep researching on this topic, improving the accuracies of the classification models and expanding the genres that are classified.
 Problem

 Today the worldwide music catalog, thanks to globalization, increase of accessibility to the internet and quality of life improvement of the society in general, allows to the general population to consume music by paying a monthly fee to a streaming service, which on the other hand, should provide a service of quality an rigorous content.

+If the statement above is not enough to convince the reader that the amount of data that is being uploaded to the internet and made available to consumers is massive, the following mathematical analysis will help statistically understand the scale of the problem.

+The average duration of a song is three to five minutes.
+For the purpose of this study, let’s assume that the average length of a song is four minutes.

+The regular work length during a single day is of eight hours, in other words, 480 minutes.

+If a single person spends every single minute of it’s working hours listening to music with the single task of classifying its gender, it would be able to only classify 120 songs during a day.

-If the statement above is not enough to convince the reader that the amount of data that is being uploaded to the internet and made available to consumersdurationstudysIn chapter 3, the amount of data related to music upload is analyzed and explored in detail, where the reader can understand why relying only on humans to perform such task is currently considered hideous.
+In chapter 3, the amount of data related to music upload is analyzed and explored in detail, where the reader can understand why relying only on humans to perform such task is currently considered hideous.

-ce
+Machine learning is the main study topic, with the purpose of providing valuable assistance to humans in order to classify music genres.

 Objectives

+It is the purpose of this document to present a deep learning based solution that improves the speed of music genre classification, without losing the accuracy that is obtained by humans.

+This objective is wide in the spectrum regarding the meaning that can be associated to it.
+Therefore, defining sub objectives can help reduce the spectrum of the goal and provide valuable assistance to achieve the main objective.
+Having this in consideration, the sub objectives are the following:

+Study previous work developed with the single purpose of classify music genres automatically.
+Machine and deep learning based projects are preferrable and the biggest focus of research, but alternatives paradigms and implementation should not be discarded and should have a dedicated section to evaluate it’s performance and viability.

+Study the available deep learning frameworks that are widely available and embraced by the developer community and select one to perform the practical part of the dissertation.
+The usage of a widely available framework deeply reduces the risk of failure of a project.

+Implement a machine learning based solution that classify a pre-selected number of music genres.
+This implementation should thrive to always use development best practices and reach the goal of performance better and faster than humans.

+Implement a basic application that connects to the machine learning based solution to classify songs without human assistance.
+This application should accept an audio file and output a music genre.